amiraabdelmalek/meeting-planner/README.md

 # development
 $ yarn start:frontend
 ```
-Runs the frotn end app in the development mode.\
+Runs the front end app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Support

 - Author - Amira Abdelmalek